 Do your students know the consequences of spending a lot of time online?
 Too much internet use can result in diminished mental health, lower grades and damaged friendships.
 They may not be aware of how blue light disrupts their sleep patterns.
 They may not understand how to practice self-reflection to check in on their own digital health and wellness.
 The key is education.

-Track it: Students may want to consider their physical health, and track if they’re getting enough activity or if they have negative behaviors such as “zombie-eating” in front of a screen and not noticing when they’re full.
+Students may want to consider their physical health, and track if they’re getting enough activity or if they have negative behaviors, such as “zombie-eating” in front of a screen and not noticing when they’re full.

 Talking about consequences is the first step toward metacognition: the awareness and understanding of one’s own thought processes.
 Students who can understand and name feelings, such as social comparison, or who can notice unhealthy warning signs may be more likely to unplug when needed.

 Tip 2: Think positively

 Challenge students to identify the positive aspects of both their online and offline time.
 Many students understand that they feel drawn to social media and an online presence, but they may not be able to immediately name what exactly draws them in.
 People want to connect; that’s not new.
 And developmentally, it is normal for teens to crave time and connection with peers.

 Focus on what's good about tech

 Help students explore what ways technology enriches and enhances their lives.

 Similarly, encourage students to explore those offline activities and goals that will help them succeed — whether it’s studying for a test, training for cross country, getting at least eight hours of sleep, or actually waking up in time to shower before school.
 The key is to focus on positive ways to accomplish offline goals and still find time to connect online.
 Helping students find positive solutions for achieving balance can support their self-awareness and reflection.